Creating worlds from scratch

 Time to read: 6 minutes

-For as long as I can remember, gaming has been a part of my life – and I don’t mean console gaming as most people would presume these days.
-I mean good old fashioned sitting around the kitchen table with a deck of cards or raiding the loft to dust off a classic old-school board game.
+For as long as I can remember, gaming has been a part of my life – and I don’t mean console gaming, like most people might assume these days.
+I’m talking about good old-fashioned gaming: sitting around the kitchen table with a deck of cards or raiding the loft to dust off a classic old-school board game.

-When people talk to me about Christmas, the first thing that comes into my head is my Gran arguing with my younger brother about the state of the world when the word ‘Qi’ is allowed on the scrabble board, or my Grandpa trying to draw ‘Harry Potter and the Philosopher’s Stone’ in a game of Pictionary and the concept of ‘no talking’ going completely over his head.
+When people talk to me about Christmas, the first thing that comes into mind is my Gran arguing with my younger brother about the state of the world when the word ‘Qi’ is allowed on the Scrabble board.
+Or my Grandpa trying to draw ‘Harry Potter and the Philosopher’s Stone’ in a game of Pictionary and the concept of ‘no talking’ going completely over his head.

 It might be a little geeky, but I love the world of tabletop gaming.
-It gets us away from a TV screen and interacting with each other, and there is a game to suit every occasion, every age group and every level of skill and sophistication.
+It pulls us away from the TV and gets us interacting with each other.
+There is a game to suit every occasion, every age group and every level of skill and sophistication.

-I’m currently a member of the Excite Media Graphic Design team, but only really got properly into design on a professional level a few years ago.
+I’m currently a member of the Excite Media Graphic Design team, but I only really got into design professionally a few years ago.

 Learning the Adobe Suite can be daunting when you first get stuck into it.
-When there’s an idea in your head and you just don’t know how to realise it on the screen, it can make you want to tear your hair out.
-With so many different products for slightly different applications, and all working in a slightly different way, mastering them takes a lot of practice.
+When there’s an idea in your head, and you just don’t know how to bring it to life on the screen, it can make you want to tear your hair out.
+With so many different products for slightly different applications, and all working in a slightly different way — mastering them takes a lot of practice.

-When starting my first graphic design job, I thought the best way for me to get my head around all of it was to create my own mini design project – one which would need elements created in each of the Adobe products, and would allow me to practice lots of new skills doing something that I would enjoy.
+When I started my first graphic design job, I figured the best way to wrap my head around everything was to create my own mini design project.
+I wanted something that would push me to use elements from each of the Adobe products and give me the chance to practice new skills while working on something I’d actually enjoy.

 A friend had recently created his own game, and after talking to him about his experience and having had the seed of an idea for a game myself, I thought that would make the perfect project to hone my skills.

-Before jumping straight into the design process, I talked it out with my family with whom I was living at the time.
-We’re all regular board gamers and card gamers, so I explained my concept and, having got the nod, I started putting pen to paper.
+Before diving into the design process, I ran the idea by my family, who I was living with at the time.
+We’re all regular board and card gamers, so I explained my concept to them.
+After getting the nod, I started putting pen to paper.

-I came up with a concept for a nautical themed strategy card game that falls into the same kind of genre as games like Monopoly Deal, Backpacker and Exploding Kittens.
+I came up with a concept for a nautical-themed strategy card game, which falls into the same genre as Monopoly Deal, Backpacker, and Exploding Kittens.

-My first draft was as simple as bits of torn up paper with very broad labels placed on them to indicate the type of card.
+My first draft was as simple as bits of torn-up paper with very broad labels placed on them to indicate the type of card.
 Then, with my family as willing guinea pigs, we played a few rounds to see if it even worked.
 And it did.
-Everyone seemed to be getting stuck in – some banter was being thrown and my Dad was attempting to cheat, which is always a good sign.
-If he cares that much, it must be an ok game…right?
+Everyone seemed to be getting stuck in – some banter was being thrown, and my Dad was attempting to cheat, which is always a good sign.
+If he cares that much, it must be an okay game…right?

 Once I knew the game worked, I literally went back to the drawing board and started throwing together some ideas, along with any comments and feedback that had come up in the teaser.